How can therapy help me?

 - Finding resolution to the issues or concerns that led you to seek therapy.

-- Managing anger, grief, depression, and other emotional pressures.
+- Managing anger, grief, depression, and anxiety.

 Do I really need therapy?
 I can usually handle my problems.